ADHD: Essential Information For Caregivers

 What Causes ADHD?

 Attention Deficit Hyperactivity Disorder has been researched for well over a century and has been documented in every country and every culture in the world.
-This research has identified several possible genetic factors that may contribute to the development of ADHD.
+This research has identified several possible genetic factors that may contribute to the development of a child’s behaviour and ADHD.

 These factors include: